xhs345/resque-lock-timeout/README.md

 resque jobs.

-Using a `lock_timeout` allows you to re-acquire the lock should your worker fail, crash, or is otherwise unable to relase the lock. **i.e.** Your server unexpectedly looses power.
+Using a `lock_timeout` allows you to re-acquire the lock should your worker fail, crash, or is otherwise unable to release the lock. **i.e.** Your server unexpectedly loses power.
 Very handy for jobs that are recurring or may be retried.

 Usage / Examples